hci-lab-um/heuristics-for-test-tool-design/How-To/QualityAttributes/Understanding-Quality-Attributes.md

 </details>

-### Usability, Quality in Use, and the User Experience: how they relate together
+## Usability, Quality in Use, and the User Experience: how they relate together

 <details close>
-<summary>Click here for Usability, Quality in Use, and the User Experience: how they relate together</summary>
+<summary>Usability, Quality in Use, and the User Experience: how they relate together</summary>

 Quality in Use (QiU) and Usability had the most frequent mentions in our data.
 Understanding how the different attributes are building blocks to the overall user experience (UX) helps us to design in a better UX, shown in the flowchart below.